panda-official/TimeSwipe/docs/Communication/CommunicationProtocol.md

 Common communication errors for all access points are listed below:

 !Line_err!              - communication bus error <br />
-!!Timeout_err!          - the board is not responding during specified timeout <br />
+!Timeout_err!          - the board is not responding during specified timeout <br />
 !obj_not_found!         - a requested access point is not found <br />
 !>_not_supported!       - read operation is not supported <br />
 !<_not_supported!       - write operation is not supported <br />